OGRECave/ogre/Docs/src/scripts.md

 ## left

-Sets the horizontal position of the element relative to it’s parent.
+Sets the horizontal position of the element relative to its parent.
 @par
 Format: left &lt;value&gt;<br> Example: left 0.5